GarciaInes/Scrum-Mastering/Planning/Antipatterns.md

 Antidote: Work on your refinement.
 Poorly defined user stories or acceptance criteria hinders along the way.<br/>
 Antidote: Try practices like 'the 3 amigos' 2 short touch points to align and surface considerations.<br/>

+#### Starting over finishing<br/>
+The Sprint is planned so everyone is busy from Day 1 instead of ensuring work reaches Done. <br/>
+Antidote: Plan for flow.
+Finished work delivers value; work in progress only accumulates risk. <br/>

 #### Draining Planning talking about to far off potential future<br/>
 Instead of old-school upfront detail planning goes to the bin, bye bye!<br/> We can’t predict the future and we know that things are going to change, so there is no point in investing time, effort or intelligence in that. <br/>